helm/charts/stable/ark/README.md

 Since resources created by hooks are not managed by Helm, a pre-delete hook removes the Config CRD when the release is deleted.

 At the same time the resources created with the hook are completely transparent to Helm, that is, when you delete the chart those resources remain there.
-Hence we need a sencond hook for deleting them (see hook-delete.yaml)
+Hence we need a second hook for deleting them (see hook-delete.yaml)

 ## ConfigMap customization
 Since we want to have a customizable chart it's important that the configmap is a template and not a static file.